 Childhood overweight and obesity is a growing problem in the United States and elsewhere.

 Around 1 in 3 U.S. children and teenagers are overweight or obese.
-Levels have, worryingly, tripled since the 1970s.
+Levels have, worryingly,

 Being overweight often goes with a number of health problems, but it also has psychological effects.
 Children who are overweight are

 Due to the size of this issue, much research is focused on trying to understand the psychology behind becoming overweight, as well as on the impact of being overweight on children’s psychological well-being.

 One such study is the Identification and Prevention of Dietary- and Lifestyle-Induced Health Effects in Children and Infants Study.
 This prospective cohort study was set up with the aim of preventing obesity in children and understanding the factors that contribute to it.

 Recently, a team from the Sahlgrenska Academy of the University of Gothenburg in Sweden used data from this study to look at the links between psychological well-being and weight in children.

 The study included 7,675 children aged 2–9 from eight European countries.
 These were Belgium, Cyprus, Estonia, Germany, Hungary, Italy, Spain, and Sweden.

 At the start of the study, parents completed a questionnaire that detailed how often specific foods were eaten each week.
 There were 43 food items to choose from in total.